-My polymer-clayer friends and I had a LOT of fun making these tiny houses together last December.
-Whenever we get together there’s lots of food and laughter- just how it should be!
-Since we put so much work into our tiny treasures, it made sense to create them in polymer clay to enjoy year after year.
+My guild has a blast making these tiny houses together every year.
+We put so much work into our tiny treasures, it made sense to create them in polymer clay and enjoy them forever.